 Once we receive your machine, we will evaluate it and email you a repair estimate for your review.
 If approved, we will email an invoice to you.
 There will be a link to make a secure payment.
 Once paid, we will complete the repair and return the machine to you.

 If your machine requires additional parts, then you will receive a revised invoice with the additional amount due.
 You can either pay to approve the additional amount, or reply to the email to decline the repair.
-If declined, we will refund the original payment, less the $35 bench fee and return shipping charge (depending on the size and weight).
+If declined, we will refund the original payment, less a return shipping charge of $15-50 (depending on the size and weight).

 There are some saline nasal sprays that provide moisture to the nasal passages.
 An oxygen humidifier may also help with discomfort.
 There are also different styles of cannulas to aide in comfort.